Essential Packing List

 Precautions when Making your Packing List

 Depending on your destination, you might want to consider your choice of clothing color when creating your Essential Packing List.

-Colours like blue are always not safe to be worn in ‘Tsetse‘ fly infested regions.
-This is because these flies are attracted to blue colours.
+Colors like blue are always not safe to be worn in ‘Tsetse‘ fly infested regions.
+This is because these flies are attracted to blue colors.
 You might, therefore, end up attracting them, in the process acquiring sleeping sickness, which happens to a disease transmitted by’Tsetse’ flies.

-Therefore, avoid certain colours if they are likely to expose you to harm.
+Therefore, avoid certain colors if they are likely to expose you to harm.

 Also, there are countries like Kenya they don’t allow anyone to walk around in military clothing.
 It is considered illegal by the government.
 So leave behind your camouflage attire.